This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Note: You can purchase store-bought buffalo sauce or mix ⅓ cup melted butter with ⅔ cup hot sauce (such as Frank’s Red Hot).
+- Note: Purchase store-bought buffalo sauce or mix ⅓ cup melted butter with ⅔ cup hot sauce (such as Frank’s Red Hot).
 Whisk until combined.

 - Ensure the cauliflower is very dry after washing.
-You can use a salad spinner or shake it dry.
-I try to wash it the day before if I can.
+You can use a salad spinner or shake it dry in a clean towel.
+Try to wash it the day before if possible.

-- Toss the cauliflower in the wet batter and let most of the excess drip off, you want just a light coating.
+- Toss the cauliflower in the wet batter and let most of the excess drip off, leaving just a light coating.

-- If some of your friends/family don’t like spice, leave a few aside when adding buffalo sauce and season with salt and black pepper instead.
+- If some of your friends/family don’t like spice, leave a few florets aside when adding buffalo sauce and season them with salt and black pepper instead.
 Serve them with your favorite dips.

 Nutrition Information